Nidhishree-Positive/LIC-report_1/Diff_amp.md

-## When Resitor is being replaced with a constant current source
+## When the Resitor is being replaced with a constant current source

 ### Circuit diagram